lecuivre-alban/simple_gql/README.md

-A simple GraphQL library.
+A GraphQL library.
 Quite minimal and hopefully easy to use.
 GQL Subscriptions are not handled yet.

 ## Usage